 Train a Lhasa Apso

-Edited by Rubilyn Valdez, Anonymous, Robbi, Lynn and 4 others
+Edited by Rubilyn Valdez, Robbi, Lynn, Eng and 3 others

 Lhasa Apsos are cute and adorable dogs with a long history of pedigree, which originated in the mountains of Tibet.
 Their physical attributes are similar to those of the Shih Tzu and Maltese, although the Lhasa Apsos has deep dark set eyes and a longer snout.
 They are also more active than Shih Tzu, but nonetheless, they make great apartment dogs, with fewer requirements for extended periods of exercise.
 They are also among the breeds with the longest life span.
 They can reach up to 20 years of age or more.
 Training a Lhasa should not be complicated, but it must be started during the formative years of the dog.
 Here are some expert tips to get you started.